 Once your home’s considered suitable for a heat pump installation, the next step is pricing.

 We recommend getting quotes from at least three different qualified installers.
-The Home Energy Scotland Loan requires you to use an installer registered with the Microgeneration Certification Scheme (MCS).
+The Home Energy Scotland Grant and Loan requires you to use an installer registered with the Microgeneration Certification Scheme (MCS).
 This certifies that installers, and their installations, adhere to recognised industry standards.

 You can find installers in your area (as well as customer reviews) on Energy Saving Trust's Renewables Installer Finder.